Why is my left arm bigger than right arm?

 How to do:

-- Slowly return back to the original position.
+- Slowly return to your starting position.

 How to do: